 And without further ado ...

 Just because this guy's team was eliminated by Halloween is no reason for him not to say why these two teams are terrible.
 You know, the two teams playing in the Super Bowl.
 Get ready for three hours of why his team will be playing in the game next year.
 Just nod your head and say, "Yeah, it sure does sound like next year is going to be the year for the Cowboys."
-"No way it goes bad for Tony Romo again."
+"Yeah, the Raiders will be awesome with Johnny Football."

-Every time Colin Kaepernick does something great, this guy will be quick to tell you he picked up the young signal caller on the waiver wire last year and rode him to fantasy victory!
-Or drone on about how Mark Sanchez's fumble sealed his title.
+Every time Eric Decker does something great, this guy will be quick to tell you he didn't bail on Decker after he was shut-out in Week 1 and rode him to fantasy victory!
+Or drone on about how Matt Prater's record-breaking field goal won the title.
 What's worse, this guy will likely show up with his fantasy football trophy and make you pose with him.
 Kind of like this.